allegro/blog/_posts/2021-12-29-readable-tests-by-example.md

 }
 ```

-In the above example, the `toMap` method returns a map, which can then be turned into a body of the http request in Json
+In the above example, the `toMap` method returns a map, which can then be turned into a body of the HTTP request in JSON
 format.

 The `Test Data Builder` can be used both for constructing input data at the controller level and at the level of unit